parallelchain-io/parallelchain-docs/docs/for_users/xperience_browser_extension/create_account.md

 Learn how to create and manage your ParallelChain account using **Xperience Browser Extension** with the steps below.

-## Install **Xperience Browser Exension**
+## Installing Xperience Browser Exension

-For Chrome users, install the extension via the [Chrome Web Store](https://chromewebstore.google.com/detail/xperience-browser-extensi/gpfllmjckejjhmmdmgbgmclmhopekjpf).
 The extension currently only works on Chrome.
+Chrome user can install the extension via the [Chrome Web Store](https://chromewebstore.google.com/detail/xperience-browser-extensi/gpfllmjckejjhmmdmgbgmclmhopekjpf).

 If necessary, refer to [these instructions](https://support.google.com/chrome_webstore/answer/2664769?hl=en) on installing Chrome extensions.

-## Register for a New Wallet
+## Registering for a New Wallet

-### Obtain Your Recovery Key
+### Getting Your Recovery Key
 ![Create your account](../../img/extension/1_Welcome.png){ width=80%  style="display: block; margin: 0 auto" }